dadahcr2/amb/_pages/home.md

 ## About
-####  "*I have shaped cultures of high performance, accountability, and open communication in all the teams I have led, to drive growth and profitability.*"
+####  "*I deliver on the full range of corporate finance functions including effective board and investor communication.*"
 {: style="text-align: center; color: brown;"}
 ![]()

 | **Key Competencies** |  |
 -- | --